DiegoRodriguez2018/traffic-counter-API/README.md

 }
 ```
 #### GET /API-1/bottom-hour-and-a-half-periods
 Returns bottomHourAndAHalfPeriods property, which refers to a sequence of lines where each line represents the bottom hour and a half periods on record.
-In other words, the 1.5 hour periods with less traffic recorded in the input file.
+In other words, the bottom 1.5 hour periods with less traffic recorded in the input file.
 ```JSON
 {
   "data": {